nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 - Build-out your own projects.
 - Work with coworkers asking for help etc.

+Tailwind CSS was mentioned again with lots of positive feedback and kudos.
+I have that on my list of things to investigate.

 ## Thursday 13-Oct-2022

 Monitored MS Ignite sessions again today.
 Notes are stored at [MSIgnite 2022 Notes](./ms-ignite-2022-notes.html).